CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Entities/IEntityDefinition.md

 ```

 ### create entity

 The first method only creates an entity on the given location.
 The second one also spawns it.
+Both methods return the created [IEntity](/Vanilla/Entities/IEntity/).
 ```zenscript
 <entity:minecraft:sheep>.createEntity(world);
 <entity:minecraft:sheep>.spawnEntity(world, blockPos);